victor-istomin/c-with-crosses/content/posts/ue-post-edit-property/index.md

 Let's summarize the findings.

-## Conclusion: how does the Editor change a property of a blueprint-generated component
+## Conclusion: how does the Editor change a property of a _blueprint-constructed_ component

 `FPropertyValueImpl::ImportText` will do these steps in order:
 1. `UActorComponent::PreEditChange` that will mark the parent object as dirty and save its state;